GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 ### Permission persistence

-The web app can continue to save changes to the file without prompting as long as the tab is open.
+The web app can continue to save changes to the file without prompting until all tabs for that origin are closed.
 Once a tab is closed, the site loses all access.
 The next time the user uses the web app, they will be re-prompted for access to the files.
-In the next few versions of Chrome, installed Progressive Web Apps (only) will also be able to save the handle to IndexedDB and persist access to handles across page reloads.
-In this case, an icon will be shown in the omnibox as long as the app has write access to local files.

 ## Feedback {: #feedback }